 Gather information

-Without drowning yourself in details, source fundamental pillars of your responsibilities as an employer all of which have been articulated in this article.
-If you’d like to review more outside information that breaks down your responsibilities into basic steps, look to the following organizations.
+Without drowning yourself in details (The information out there is voluminous; ou don’t want to be a victim of analysis paralysis), source fundamental pillars of your responsibilities as an employer all of which have been cited in this article.
+If you’d like to review more outside information that breaks down your responsibilities into basic steps, look to the organizations listed below.
 Remember, your safety training program doesn’t have to be perfect today.
 It just needs to exist.
 With time, you will continue to learn, from OSHA, from conferences, from colleagues, from experience, and hone the content.

-• OSHA: OSHA offers risk free assistance for small businesses.
+- OSHA: OSHA offers risk free assistance for small businesses.
 Skip the solitary work searching the web for answers.
 Call up OSHA and schedule a free consultation with a safety expert.
-This individual will not report any violations, rather he or she will work with you to identify hazards and help you put together the best safety program for your specific hospital, free of charge.
+This individual will not report any violations, rather he or she will work with you to identify hazards and help you put together the best safety program for your practice, free of charge.

 Use an outline for an OSHA Safety Program to wrap your head around your training schedule